jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Cisco-Security-Outcomes-Study-Vol1-2021.md

 > Wendy Nather, Head of Advisory CISOs,
 > Duo Security at Cisco

-5

-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

-# Key Findings
+## Key Findings

-**Is there evidence that security practices actually do affect program-level outcomes?**
+Is there evidence that security practices actually do affect program-level outcomes?

 Out of the 275 practice-outcome combinations, 45% show significant correlation – meaning a specific practice affected the likelihood of achieving a certain outcome.

-**The strongest correlation of them all?**
+The strongest correlation of them all?

 A proactive, best-of-breed tech refresh strategy allows you to keep up with business growth.

-**What about the second strongest correlation?**
+What about the second strongest correlation?

 A well-integrated tech stack improves recruitment and retention of security talent.

-**Want to achieve overall program success?**
+Want to achieve overall program success?

 Devote resources to proactive tech refresh and integrate your technology.

-**Want a strong security culture that’s embraced by all?**
+Want a strong security culture that’s embraced by all?

 Focus on good equipment, clear direction, accurate alerts, and timely fixes of security issues.

-6

-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

-**Want to avoid future incidents and losses?**
+Want to avoid future incidents and losses?

 Conduct after-action reviews of major incident response operations.

-**Which security practices are most difficult to implement?**
+Which security practices are most difficult to implement?

 Across all 25 practices, those in the architecture and operations category appear most challenging to do well.

-**Where are programs most successful?
+Where are programs most successful?
-Where do they struggle the most?**
+Where do they struggle the most?

 Programs are most successful in meeting compliance regulations.
 They struggle the most with avoiding unplanned work and wasted effort.

-**Which function of the NIST Cybersecurity
+Which function of the NIST Cybersecurity
-Framework contributes most to success?**
+Framework contributes most to success?

 The Identify function ranks #1.
 The Protect function ranks next to last for contributing to a program’s overall success.

-**How did organizations minimize the impact of COVID-19 on operations?**
+How did organizations minimize the impact of COVID-19 on operations?

 They maintained a modern IT and security infrastructure, invested in role-based training, and kept top executives informed.

-7
-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

-# Where are we going?
 ## Security Program Outcomes
 Many security studies (and programs) start by focusing on what we’re doing rather than where we’re headed.
 But a successful security program isn’t just a set of directions; it’s a journey toward a destination.
 And understanding where we are on